Magician (Feist novel): Background

 Magician was separated into two volumes for the United States market and published as: Magician: Apprentice and Magician: Master.
 It was republished in 1992 in a 10th Anniversary edition entitled "The Author's Preferred Edition" containing scenes that had been cut from the original.
-Feist wanted to make sure any re-issue included new material so restored some scenes he felt were important but also retained some of the original cuts.
+Feist wanted to re-issue the low circulation original hardcover and his publisher, Lou Aronica, said "he would only do it with new material" so Feist restored some scenes he felt were important while expanding or rewriting other material.

 As well as being based on the world invented with his friends at university, Magician has a number of other influences.
 The book contains a number of common fantasy tropes but also draws from other ideas; writing in Foundation, Hannu Hiilos draws parallels to the work of James Fenimore Cooper and the story of Robin Hood.
 Feist acknowledged that the Tekumel setting from M. A. R. Barker's Empire of the Petal Throne was the source for much of the world of Kelewan.
 The original D&D campaign which he based his books on had an invasion of the Midkemia world by Tekumel.
 As a result, much of the background of Kelewan – the Tsurani Empire, the lack of metals and horses, the Cho'ja, the pantheons of 10 major and 10 minor gods – come from Tekumel.
 Feist claims to have been unaware of this origin when he wrote Magician.